 5. LOW GLYCEMIC INDEX

-High GI foods cause a much stronger insulin response from the pancreas, which in turn can lead to those sugars be stored away as dangerous belly fat – whereas low GI foods offer a slow release of sugars that will be more readily burnt off as energy.
+High GI foods cause a much stronger insulin response from the pancreas, which in turn can lead to those sugars be stored away as dangerous belly fat; whereas low GI foods offer a slow release of sugars that will be more readily burnt off as energy.
 This is definitely something to consider when choosing your carbohydrates for your meals.

-Other low GI Carbs that can help with weight loss:-
+Low GI Carbs for weight loss:-